 What to know when planning a rafting trip

 The water you’re rafting on used to be snow.
 Even on warm sunny days, the water in the Rocky Mountains is cold and it’ll be splashing you as you paddle down the river.
 Your wetsuit will keep you sufficiently warm while making you look like a superhero.
 If you don’t believe us, just ask your guide.

 - Bring water

-We recommend bringing water on any adventure to ensure you are staying hydrated.
+We recommend bringing a filled re-usable water bottle on any adventure to ensure you are staying hydrated.

 - Wear sunscreen

 Even on cloudy days, the sun is more powerful above sea-level and with 300+ days of sunshine, you’re sure to be exposed to it.
 Lather-up and reapply.